Krylov Subspace Method for Nonlinear Dynamical Systems with Random Noise: Numerical Results

 \subsection{Comparative Experiment}

 The behavior of the Arnoldi and shift-invert Arnoldi methods (SIA in the figures) were evaluated numerically based on the empirical abnormality.
-We used 100 synthetic time-series datasets $\{\tilde{x}_0, \ldots, \tilde{x}_T\}$ randomly generated by the following dynamical system:
+We used 100 synthetic time-series datasets $\{\tilde{x}_0, \ldots, \tilde{x}_T\}$ randomly generated by the following {three dynamical systems}: